 I come from a background where my family did not save.
 My dad did not save, my mom did not save.

 They basically had nothing in retirement.
 The only reason I knew what a Roth IRA was because I had a friend in high school that somehow knew about it and started one when he was 18.

 With my parents I saw what it meant first hand to not have ample enough savings.
 To really struggle with money.

 But as any stubborn kid knows, your parents telling you to invest or save doesn’t mean anything.
-You have to experience it yourself before it actually means anything to you.
+You are not going to naturally seek out where to open a Roth IRA you have to experience it yourself before it actually means anything to you.

 The Day it Finally Sunk In

 When I started my job being a financial advisor I can remember meeting with a couple that made a lasting impression.
 This couple was in their late 60’s and was struggling financially.

 They had no hope of retiring at all anywhere soon and they both told me this: